 The rushing sound from the water closet drowned every other sound but amidst it, Jean heard the faint sound of the customized ringtone and barely pulling up her pants, she scrambled out of the toilet, lost balance and landed on a knee.
 Despite groaning in pain, she stood, leaped a couple of feet and dived for the phone on the bed.

-She dare not miss the call, if not Seyi would think she was hosting a guy and he might abandon whatever he was doing and head for the apartment he had rented for her.
+She dare not miss the call, if not Seyi would think she was hosting a guy and might abandon whatever he was doing and head for the apartment he rented for her.

 Who knows what he might do to her this time around?
 Her forehead still bore plaster as an evidence of his last visit.

 ‘Hi baby!’
 She cooed and massaged her knee ignoring the pain that was radiating from her knees to other part of her body.

 ‘Why did it take you so long to pick?
 Why do you sound breathless?’
 The voice at other end demanded.